Skip to content

 The Cour de Marbre, or Marble Courtyard, is a significant and historic part of the palace complex.

-It took its name from the distinctive black and white marble tiles, which formed part of the original hunting lodge built by Louis XIII and is surrounded by the palace’s oldest wings.
+It took its name from the distinctive black and white marble tiles, which formed part of the original hunting lodge built by Louis XIII, and is surrounded by the palace’s oldest wings.

 The Ore Ducasse restaurant

-It would have been rude not to, so I chose the tour that included breakfast.
+I chose breakfast because, quite frankly, it would have been rude not to, so I chose the tour that included breakfast.

 It felt so decadent to be sitting there looking out over the Cour de Marbre, and I couldn’t help wondering whether Marie Antoinette had looked out of the same window and what would have been going through her head.